instedd/facility-public-portal/app/views/docs/index.html.md

 ## i18n

-All api endpoints allows a `locale` parameter to specify the language or locale set to use.
+All API endpoints allows a `locale` parameter to specify the language or locale set to use.
 This affects the data returned and how to make searches: for example if English or Amharic versions of services' name should be used.

 | Value | Locale |
 |---|---|